 The underlying on-disk database is transactional.
 This means that in the event of a system-crash or hardware failure then the database is recoverable once the machine and disk database have been brought up again.

-Data can be replicated using X.500 DISP (Directory Information Shadowing Protocol).
+Data can be replicated using X.500 DISP (Directory Information Shadowing Protocol) and/or multi-master replication.
 This enables the various servers in a distributed directory to hold local copies of data held elsewhere.
-This ensures that data is available if one server in the network goes down.
-This scheme can also be used to configure a failover cluster, ensuring that mission critical data is always available.
+This ensures that data is available if one server in the network goes down, and is key to achieving very high availability for read and search operations.

 Key features include: